 The Directors have a duty to act honestly and in good faith, with a view to the best interests of the Company.
-In accordance with the AIC Code, the Board does this through understanding the views of the Company's key stakeholders (see page 85) and carefully considering how their interests and the matters set out in section 172 Companies Act 2006 of England and Wales have been considered in Board discussions and decision making.
+In accordance with the AIC Code, the Board does this through understanding the views of the Company's key stakeholders (see the Governance section of our Annual report and accounts 2020) and carefully considering how their interests and the matters set out in section 172 Companies Act 2006 of England and Wales have been considered in Board discussions and decision making.

-During their induction the Directors are briefed on their duties and can access professional advice on these either through the Company or from an independent adviser (see page 88 for more details).
+During their induction the Directors are briefed on their duties and can access professional advice on these either through the Company or from an independent adviser.
+Please see the Governance section of our Annual report and accounts 2020 for further details.
 The Directors fulfil their duties through the Company's governance framework and through their delegation of discretionary investment management authority to the Investment Manager, other than in respect of transactions which exceed certain financial thresholds, which still require a decision of the Board.
-For more details of our governance structure see pages 74 and 99.
+For more details of our governance structure see the Governance section of our Annual report and accounts 2020.